-- \$3,000,000 per occurrence with a \$7,000,000 personal annual aggregate general liability covering claimed bodily injury and property damage officiating's best! - Up to \$50,000 Game Call and Assignors' liability which covers you for your game calls and assignments you make even when there is no bodily injury or property damage claimed - NASO exclusive! - The nation's only Assault Protection Program, with up to \$10,000 in non-contingent attorney's fees reimbursement, accidental medical coverage and game fee protection if you are assaulted. - NASO members also receive Referee magazine, the industry leader, and access to hundreds of other educational products.
+- \$3,000,000 per occurrence with a \$4,000,000 personal annual aggregate general liability covering claimed bodily injury and property damage officiating's best! - Up to \$50,000 Game Call and Assignors' liability which covers you for your game calls and assignments you make even when there is no bodily injury or property damage claimed - NASO exclusive! - The nation's only Assault Protection Program, with up to \$10,000 in legal services reimbursement, accidental medical coverage and game fee protection if you are assaulted. - NASO members also receive Referee magazine, the industry leader, and access to hundreds of other educational products.